Epistemic Gain, Aleatoric Cost: Uncertainty Decomposition in Multi-Agent Debate for Math Reasoning: Uncertainty Mechanism in MAD

 \subsection{Epistemic Advantage of Heterogeneous MAD}

-In the previous section \ref{subsec: system_uncertainty}, the system-level uncertainty analysis have summarized that debate accuracy is jointly affected by epistemic knowledge gain and internal aleatoric cost, yet insufficient to explain when a specific peer response provides useful information to an individual agent.
-Therefore, we analyze the uncertainty differences of a single agent when receiving homogeneous and heterogeneous peer messages.
+In the previous section \ref{subsec: system_uncertainty}, the system-level uncertainty analysis shows that debate accuracy is jointly affected by epistemic gain and aleatoric cost, yet it is insufficient to explain when a specific peer response provides useful information to an individual agent.
+Therefore, we analyze the uncertainty change of a single agent when receiving homogeneous and heterogeneous peer messages.
 The key distinction is between mere disagreement and useful disagreement: high system-level disagreement indicates available epistemic potential, but an individual agent can benefit only when the peer message provides non-redundant evidence about its latent solution belief.